-At March 31, 2024, the authorized capital of the Company included 300,000,000 shares of Company's common stock, of which 84,223,100 shares of Company's common stock were issued and outstanding.
-On all matters to be voted upon by the holders of Company's common stock, holders of Company's common stock are entitled to one vote per share.
-The holders of Company's common stock have no preemptive, redemption or conversion rights.
+At June 30, 2024, the authorized capital of the Company included 300,000,000 shares of the Company's common stock, of which 84,422,000 shares of the Company's common stock were issued and outstanding.
+On all matters to be voted upon by the holders of the Company's common stock, holders of the Company's common stock are entitled to one vote per share.
+The holders of the Company's common stock have no preemptive, redemption or conversion rights.